-ERP (Enterprise Resource Planning) refers to a type of software used to manage the day-to-day business activities of organizations.
-ERP helps organizations run the business process in areas such as accounting, purchasing, risk management, and project management.
+ERP stands for Enterprise Resource Planning and refers to a type of software used to manage the day-to-day business activities of organizations.
+ERP helps organizations run the business process in areas such as accounting, purchasing, supply chain, risk management, and project management.
+It also houses Enterprise Performance Management, which helps to plan, forecast, budget, and report the results of an organization's financial processes.
 Enterprise Resource Planning is a system designed to use a business' resources efficiently and effectively.
 Although the concept of ERP was first used in production areas, today ERP systems are spread over wide areas.

 ERP, which means Enterprise Resource Planning, was not linked to other systems in the past but consisted of single packages.
 This results in expensive and complex codes being required as each system meets different business requirements.
 For this reason, business activities became inefficient as new technologies and processes slow down.
 Today, however, ERP software has become an information system for integrating all data and organizational processes at a single point.

-A modern ERP software provides organizations with security, enhanced privacy, and distribution options, giving them the opportunity to personalize with little code usage.
+A modern ERP software solution provides organizations with security, enhanced privacy, and distribution options, allowing them to personalize with little code usage.
 Helping organizations' desire to always improve and change themselves, the ERP system helps businesses to provide sustainability and resilience.

 ERP is a structure that brings together software modules that enable the management of an organization's business process and activities under a single database.
 There are many independent applications within ERP software.
 Some of these applications are as follows: